Staples Tone of Voice — Simple & Helpful

 What is Staples's brand message?

-Staples's core message is about Everything for work, made easy.
-Their concept "Office Made Easy" drives their mission: Make it easy to work smarter.
+Staples's core message: Everything for work, made easy Their mission: Make it easy to work smarter

 What makes Staples's brand voice unique?

 Staples stands out through their simple, helpful communication style.
-Their central brand tension — "Complex vs. Easy" — shapes every message they craft in the Retail sector.
+Their central brand tension, "Complex vs. Easy", shapes how they communicate across the Retail sector.

 What language style does Staples use?

-Staples uses friendly language with figurative messaging.
-Their sentences are typically statement in structure, using the past tense.
+Staples uses friendly language, with figurative messaging, in statement-style sentences, using the past tense.